Thrush, cystitis or BV?

 • Avoid having sex while experiencing symptoms

-• Hold a warm object, like a hot water bottle or a blanket, to your stomach to help to ease the pain
+• Holding a warm object, like a hot water bottle or a blanket, to your stomach may help to ease the pain

 If you're still experiencing symptoms, make an appointment with your GP, as you may need a course of antibiotics.
 Be sure to take the whole course and follow your GP's instructions on whether to take them after or before meals.

 What can I do to avoid getting BV or thrush?

 Since these two infections are closely related to hormonal changes within the body, such as those changes that can happen during your menstrual cycle or during pregnancy, sometimes there is no way of avoiding them.
 Sexually inactive women can still get these infections, although they seem to be more frequent in women who are sexually active or have a new partner.

 • Wash your genital area using water and an emollient rather than soap

 • Avoid using douches, vaginal deodorants or perfumed soap

 • Choose properly fitting cotton underwear, as tight underwear can increase the chance of infection